Busan Al-Fatah Mosque

 The Busan Al-Fatah Mosque (한국 이슬람 부산성원) is a mosque in Namsan-dong, Geumjeong District, Busan, South Korea.

 Overview

-On September 1979 ground breaking ceremony was held by the support of Ali Fellaq, the financial minister of Libya.
+In September 1979 ground breaking ceremony was held by the support of Ali Fellaq, the financial minister of Libya.

 The mosque was completed in 1980 with donation from Libya.

 The mosque is a white building structure with Middle East architectural style.
 It also features a library.

 The mosque is accessible within walking distance north of Dusil Station of Busan Metro.